 - I understand that my Traineeship is subject to Federal, State, and Local income taxes; however, NIH will not withhold taxes from my stipend and I am fully responsible for filing the appropriate income tax documents and paying anything due.
 As required, I will file quarterly estimated returns with the appropriate agencies.

-F. LEAVE OF ABSENCE AND OUTSIDE WORK
+F. LEAVE OF ABSENCE, OUTSIDE AWARDS AND OUTSIDE WORK

 G. PUBLICATIONS AND INVENTIONS